 On February 1, 2008, “National College of Physical Education and Sports” was renamed “National Taiwan Sport University” with two campuses (Taichung campus and Taoyuan campus).
 Prof. Hung-Shih Chou became the first president of National Taiwan Sport University.
 In 2009, National Taiwan Sport University-Taoyuan campus was officially renamed National Taiwan Sport University (NTSU); National Taiwan Sport University-Taichung campus was renamed National Taiwan College of Physical Education.
 On August 1, 2010, Prof. Chin-Hsung Kao became the second president of NTSU and was approved by the University Affairs Council for another 4-year presidency in 2013.

-Under the leadership of President Kao, National Taiwan Sport University currently has 7 undergraduate programs and 10 graduate programs, with nearly 2,300 students on campus.
+Under the leadership of President Kao, National Taiwan Sport University had 7 undergraduate programs and 10 graduate programs, with nearly 2,300 students on campus.

 2017 Universiade competitions of swimming, handball, archery hold in National Taiwan Sport University.
 In November 2017, Universiade Memorial Plaza unveiled in National Taiwan Sport University, as recording the Honor of Universiade, also becoming a new rest spot for citizen.
 In August 2018, the Ministry of Education hired Prof. Ping-Kun Chiu as the fourth president of NTSU.
 Setting up Chinese Language Center, and Sport Policy and Social Research Center in February 2019.
 In August 2020, setting up Sport Promotion Special Class for Aborigines under College of Physical Education.